This post is also available in:

 I originally set up this site on a PBworkswiki to document the experienceof IT professionals in systems development projects, quality and service management.
 I also intended to provide reviews and technical tips of favourite software, interesting sites and general IT tips and tricks.

-We aim to document lessons learnt for academic use or for reference in Evernote.
+The Docbase project aimed to document lessons learned for academic use or as reference in Evernote.